Building a Native Binary for the App Store

 Was this helpful?

 Add a new job with "Mobile" type selected.
 From there we can edit and start a mobile build.
-With mobile builds you should also integrate with the svyPhonegap Module.
-The following link has more details on how to do that.
+With mobile builds you should also integrate with the Module.
+The following link has more on how to do that.

 An android native debug binary can be installed on any android device version 7.1 and up.
 Having a debug binary is useful for testing out the functionality prior to producing a signed version for the app store.
 This allows developers to test out their app quickly on a native device quickly.
 It's also necessary to use this option if you want to inspect Cordova or Phonegap plugins you are adding via the advanced settings or other custom plugins.